zavoloklom/dnd-flavored-markdown/content/example/en.md

 ## Overview

-An adventure for 3–4 characters of levels 1–3, compatible with the 5th edition rules (2024 revision).
+An adventure for 3–4 characters of levels 1–3, compatible with the 5th edition rules (2024).

 ::: definition